Categorized | Notice Of Action 1

-The phrase “Notice of Action 1” or NOA 1 in the vocabulary of the United States Citizenship and Immigration Services (USCIS for brevity) refers to a document issued by the USCIS after receiving certain applications.
+The phrase “Notice of Action 1” or NOA 1 in the vocabulary of the United States Citizenship and Immigration Services (USCIS) refers to a document issued by the USCIS after receiving certain applications.

 Technically, it is identified as Form I-797 and is commonly confused with the letter initially sent by the US Embassy or Consulate abroad called packet 3.